strohel/strohel.github.io/_posts/2020-09-13-bench-rust-kotlin-microservices.md

 For completeness, I have also included the **SunHttp** backend that is intended for development only, which the benchmarks confirm.

-*Update: this implementation uses a higher-level contracts API for generating OpenAPI specs, which [may have some performance impact](https://gitlab.com/gooutopensource/locations-kt-http4k/-/issues/1).
-I will remeasure to find out.*
+*Update: Http4k author [has pointed out that OpenAPI generation through Contracts API may incur some performance penalty](https://gitlab.com/gooutopensource/locations-kt-http4k/-/issues/1).
+[**Benchmarks confirm that removing the Contracts layer indeed increases performance**](https://storage.googleapis.com/strohel-pub/bench-http4k-contractless/bench-results.html), shifting Http4k closer to Ktor.
+Graphs below reflect the original version with Contracts (OpenAPI support).*

 ### The Story of `locations-kt-ktor`